Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 In a ray tracer we also need to share some immutable data between threads so that they all know what scene they're rendering.
 In Rust this is done with atomic reference counted pointers using the [Arc](http://doc.rust-lang.org/std/sync/struct.Arc.html) struct.
 This works pretty nicely although I ran into some minor annoyances.
-Currently if you want to put a trait in an Arc it must be in a Box as well, even though the Arc has it's own box (correct me if this is wrong).
+Currently if you want to put a trait in an Arc it must be in a Box as well, even though the Arc has it's own box (this may have changed with unsized types, see below).
 That is to say if we had a trait Geometry and we wanted to share some instance between threads we can't currently write:

 {% highlight rust %}
 // This doesn't work!